 After receiving a MALS diagnosis, you’re most likely wondering what your best options are for treating and managing a seemingly incurable, lesser-known condition.
 There are proven, groundbreaking interventions that can help ease symptoms, pain, fear and help vastly improve quality of life.
 Depending on your specific needs, medical history, and health goals, you and your doctor can discuss a viable, customized treatment trajectory perfect for you.
-Prompt diagnosis and early treatment are essential to avoid significant complications.
+Delaying surgery can lead to worsening problems.
 If you are a candidate for MALS, the best option is surgery:

 Median Arcuate Ligament Release

 While MALS surgeries are typically performed through traditional, open surgery, an advanced, minimally invasive procedure, known as laparoscopic surgery, is performed to alleviate the debilitating symptoms associated with MALS.
 Dr. Danny Shouhed, MD takes this a step further by using the da Vinci Surgical System to successfully perform this operation robotically with increased accuracy and reduced risk, allowing patients to have decreased post-operative pain and hospital length of stay.
 During this procedure, 4 small incisions are made through the abdomen to access the median arcuate ligament.
-The ligament is then surgically separated and released to relieve painful compression on the celiac artery and irritation of surrounding nerves of the celiac plexus.
-Symptoms usually immediately dissipate following surgery with long-lasting results.
+The ligament is then surgically separated and released to relieve painful compression on the celiac artery and irritation of surrounding nerves of the celiac plexus, dividing and resecting the celiac ganglion and plexus of nerves.

 There are only a few select surgeons in the United States that can perform this type of surgery.
 Dr. Shouhed has published multiple articles on MALS and is recognized across the country as one of the leading surgeons on the diagnosis and treatment of MALS, mentoring surgeons across the country on how to perform this operation successfully.